-For more information on Amazon Windows AMIs, see Amazon Windows AMI Basics (p.
-43).
+For more information about AWS Windows AMIs, see Amazon Windows AMI Basics (p.
+34).

 You can use the AWS Management Console to search for Windows AMIs that meet your specific criteria.
-For example, you can view the Windows AMIs provided by Amazon, or the Windows AMIs provided by the EC2 community.
-For more information on choosing a Windows AMI, see Choosing a Windows AMI (p.
-46).
+For example, you can view the Windows AMIs provided by AWS, or the Windows AMIs provided by the EC2 community.
+For more information about choosing a Windows AMI, see Choosing a Windows AMI (p.
+37).

 You might find public AMIs that suit your needs.
 You can customize a public AMI and then save that customized AMI for your own use and create a new AMI.
 For more information see Creating Your Own Windows AMI (p.
-58).
+49).

 After you create a new AMI, you can keep it private so that only you can use it, or you can share it with other AWS accounts that you specify.
-You can also make your customized AMI public so that the EC2 community can use it.
+You can also make your customized AMI public so that the Amazon EC2 community can use it.
 Building safe, secure, usable AMIs for public consumption is a fairly straightforward process, if you follow a few simple guidelines.
-For information on how to create and use shared AMIs, see Shared Windows AMIs (p.
-63).
+For information about how to create and use shared AMIs, see Shared Windows AMIs (p.
+54).

 Paid AMIs are AMIs that you purchase from third parties or AMIs that come with service contracts from organizations such as Red Hat.
 If you're interested in selling an AMI to other developers, see Amazon DevPay.
-You can also create your AMIs and sell it to other EC2 users.
-For more information on selling or using paid AMIs, see Paid Windows AMIs (p.
-68).
+You can also create your AMIs and sell it to other Amazon EC2 users.
+For more information about selling or using paid AMIs, see Paid Windows AMIs (p.
+59).